Bethany Ehlmann: Research and post-doctoral career

-Ehlmann has also collaborated on mission development and mission operations for NASA, including the Mars Science Laboratory's Curiosity rover and developing the Mastcam-Z and the Scanning Habitable Environments with Raman and Luminescence for Organics and Chemicals (SHERLOC) imaging instruments for the upcoming Mars 2020 rover.
+Ehlmann has also collaborated on mission development and mission operations for NASA, including the Mars Science Laboratory's Curiosity rover and developing the Mastcam-Z and the Scanning Habitable Environments with Raman and Luminescence for Organics and Chemicals (SHERLOC) imaging instruments for the Mars 2020 rover.
 Using samples collected by the Mars Curiosity rover, Ehlmann and her colleagues have planned experiments to interpret the sandstone layers of dunes that have since turned into rock on the Martian surface to search for clues of life on Mars, as well as how Mars' environment has evolved over the years.
 She was part of the team that proposed the Jezero crater, where rivers once fed into a lake, as the landing site for the Mars 2020 mission, citing that the crater was also an excellent landing site to look for signs of life underground, collecting river and lake sediments that might retain signs of past life.
 She is also one of several scientists advocating that the 2020 mission be a "mega mission" to find ancient life on Mars, visiting the maximum number of sites possible to ensure the likelihood that samples with signs of life are collected.

 Ehlmann is also part of the team exploring the geology of Ceres with data collected by the Dawn spacecraft.
-Ceres is the largest asteroid and dwarf planet in our solar system's main asteroid belt and is marked by a number of bright spots associated with the impact of the crater Occator.
+Ceres is the largest asteroid and dwarf planet in the Solar System's main asteroid belt and is marked by a number of bright spots associated with the impact of the crater Occator.
 She and collaborators found the bright spots were due to a variety of highly reflective salts that have accumulated on Ceres, likely as a result of some water-related process.

-Ehlmann is Principal Investigator of Lunar Trailblazer, a mission to study water on the Moon and one of the first missions in a new class of low-cost small spacecraft for planetary science.
-In June 2019, Lunar Trailblazer was selected as a finalist for NASA's Small Innovative Missions for Planetary Science call.
+Ehlmann was Principal Investigator of Lunar Trailblazer, a mission to study water on the Moon and one of the first missions in a new class of low-cost small spacecraft for planetary science.
+In June 2019, Lunar Trailblazer (LTB) was selected as a finalist for NASA's Small Innovative Missions for Planetary Science call.
 It was confirmed as a flight mission in November 2020.
+The smallsat launched successfully on February 26, 2025, from Kennedy Space Center Launch Complex 39, as part of NASA's Commercial Lunar Payload Services with Intuitive Machines IM-2 mission.
+Neither mission was successful and NASA lost contact with LTB a day after its launch.
+NASA attempted to regain contact with the orbiter until it the mission was shut down in July 2025 after it drifted into deep space.

+In April 2025, Ehlmann was the first woman to be named as the Director of University of Colorado Boulder's Laboratory for Atmospheric and Space Physics.